 With this information, you should next contact your insurance company.
 Let them know all this information and make notes of any information they ask for.
 If they haven’t already been notified, let them know you have a car title loan that you are paying off.

 Once you have documentation from the police, a police report number, and documentation from the insurance company, such as a theft claim number, you should contact your car title loan lender.
 Odds are, your insurance company will issue you a check for the actual cash value of your car or they may issue it directly to us as the lien holder.
 They should have been notified of any upgrades or custom parts, so you can get the right amount.
 When you have a lien on your vehicle, the check may also have the lien holder’s name on the check.
 This ensures that the lien holder is paid first, and you will be responsible for the remaining balance.
-For more information on how liens work, please refer to this link here.
 Transparency from both parties assures that the repayment process goes smoothly.
 You don’t need any more hardships on your shoulders.

 This goes without saying, you should always protect yourself, and your loved ones before an unfortunate situation happens. consider.
 Being prepared with this information will help you get the situation quickly under control.

 - Know the value of your vehicle to better prepare you when you deal your insurance company in case your insurance company must make a settlement.
 This can also help you get an idea of how much your insurance can cover over the balance you have on your car title loan.

 - Make sure you know what kind of coverage you have.
 You should be aware of your state laws and how they reflect on your car title loan in cases of car theft.
 Some states have different regulations for car insurance so make sure you check your insurance and have the appropriate coverage.